Shuffle algebras, lattice paths and quantum toroidal $\mathfrak{gl}_{n|m}$: Introduction

 \subsection{Conic partition function}

 Consider a cone pointing upwards and the square lattice drawn on it as follows.
 Draw $N$ directed parallel lines which wrap around the tip of the cone and then self-intersect:

 The points where the lattice intersects the ``base'' of the cone will be called {\it boundary points}.
 On this square lattice we draw coloured paths which are either closed or begin and end on two boundary points.
 The former will sometimes be called loops and the latter boundary paths.
-The colours of paths will be labelled by the set $\mathcal{I}=\{1\ldots n+m\}$ where the labels $i$ have an associated $\mathbb Z_2$ grading given by $(-1)^{\delta_{i>n}}$.
+The colours of paths will be labelled by the set $\mathcal{I}=\{1\ldots n+m\}$ where the labels $i$ have an associated $\mathbb Z_2$ grading given by $(-1)^{\delta_{i>n}}$\footnote{We adopt this grading in the introduction for simplicity; a more general grading will be assumed in the main text.} with $\delta_{\text{True}}=1$ and $\delta_{\text{False}}=0$.
 This grading leads to the interpretation of ``bosonic'' and ``fermionic'' paths.
 Drawing a coloured path on this lattice should follow the directions indicated by the arrows in \eqref{eq:cone}.
 In the following example we have a configuration with one red loop, one green loop, one green boundary path and one blue boundary path:

 What may appear as an intersection of two green lines in the above picture should be interpreted as a touching of a green loop and a green boundary path.
 We can take the labeling set of the colours to be $\mathcal{I}=\{1,2,3,4\}$ with the identification $\{$no path, red, green, blue$\} =\{1,2,3,4\}$.
 The occupation of the boundary points by paths is recorded by $\alpha=(\alpha_1\ldots \alpha_4)$ and $\beta=(\beta_1\ldots \beta_4)$, so that we have $\alpha=(1,3,4,1)$ and $\beta=(1,1,4,3)$.
 The parameters $z_1\ldots z_4$ and $q z_1\ldots q z_4$ are called the {\it spectral parameters}, they are ``carried'' by the directed lines of the lattice which are directly above them.
 The winding of a lattice line around the tip of the cone changes the value of the corresponding spectral parameter by a factor of $q$.
 These parameters will enter the Boltzmann weights as discussed below.